rsnodgrass/pyavcontrol/pyavcontrol/data/README.md

 And of course raw formats, which was the initial implementation, but quickly abandoned due to the sheer volume of files and duplicate config needed to support minute differences between a vast array of physical device features:

-* JSON: most compatible and frequently used for data interfaces
+* JSON: most compatible and frequently used for data interfaces; no ability to add comments
 * YAML: more readable than json, with some limited support for references
 * TOML